 Corrective and preventative actions (CAPAs) play a critical role in ensuring that employees are consistently in compliance with risk mitigation policies.
 But effective CAPA management continues to challenge enterprises around the world.
-Specialized quality, environment, health, and safety (QEHS) software that is based in the cloud can significantly calibrate CAPA strategy execution, in part because it aligns locations across borders in real time.
+Specialized corrective action tracking systems - quality, environment, health, and safety (QEHS) software - that is based in the cloud can significantly calibrate CAPA strategy execution and document workflow, in part because it aligns locations across borders in real-time.

 CAPAs generally include the following: